-The number of complaints involving a lack of diligence in ruling on motions for postconviction relief has declined significantly after SCAO, on the recommendation of the Commission, implemented measures to expedite the consideration of such motions.
-There were 21 such complaints in 2012, six in 2013, none in 2014, and five in 2015.
-The Commission considered four such complaints in 2016, one of which resulted in the reprimand described above.
+The number of complaints involving a lack of diligence in ruling on motions for postconviction relief declined significantly after the Office of the State Court Administrator (SCAO), on the recommendation of the Commission, implemented measures to expedite the consideration of such motions.
+There were 21 such complaints in 2012, six in 2013, none in 2014, five in 2015, and four in 2016.
+The Commission considered nine such complaints in 2017, but none provided sufficient grounds for disciplinary measures.